mozilla/delivery-console/docs/config.rst

     How often to issue a silent authentication refresh.
 Technically, when you're logged in, an infinite loop is run that refreshes your access token forever.
-And this number is number of seconds to sleep between each check.
+And this number is the number of seconds to sleep between each check.

-.. envvar:: REACT_APP_REFRESH_AUTH_PREEMPTIVE_SECONDS

-    :default: 900

-    How soon *before* the session expires do we perform a silent authentication to keep it fresh.
-    If you set this really low (or even to zero) the risk is that the access token has expired by the time it's needed for an API endpoint call.
+    This number is also used to preemptively trigger a refresh.
+Meaning, if the access token hasn't yet expired but it will *in* ``REACT_APP_CHECK_AUTH_EXPIRY_INTERVAL_SECONDS`` seconds, that triggers a authentication refresh too.